-The Centre for Applied Marine Studies houses a Maritime Museum, marine laboratories, technical laboratories/workshops, classrooms, workforce administrative offices, Financial Services Institute, and a conference room.
+The Centre for Applied Marine Studies houses a Maritime Museum, marine laboratories, technical laboratories/workshops, classrooms, workforce administrative offices, the Robert Mathavious Institute, and a conference room.

 The Culinary Arts Centre houses faculty offices, kitchen laboratories, and a classroom.
-HLSCC is easily accessible by public transportation.

-The Learning Resource Centre
+The Learning Resource Centre (Library)

-Located at the HLSCC Paraguita Bay Campus, the Learning Resource Centre (LRC) serves as the main college library and houses approximately 25,603 books and other information resources and carries over 2,027 periodical subscriptions.
+Located at the HLSCC Paraquita Bay Campus, the Learning Resource Centre (LRC) serves as the main college library and houses approximately 25,603 books and other information resources and carries over 2,027 periodical subscriptions.
 Its holdings provide support for both academic and technical programmes.
 The HLSCC LRC services include: general lending, reference and referral services, a small collection on Virgin Islands History, Caribbean materials, the Island Resources Foundation Collection (environmental and social sciences topics) and a Special Collection named in memory of the College's founder the Hon.
 H. Lavity Stoutt.